Budibase/website/content/blog/updates/what-s-new-in-budibase-october-2022.md

 ### Chart block

-The new chart blocks makes it easy and quick to add charts to your interfaces.
+The new chart block makes it easy and quick to add charts to your interfaces.

 ***